ponty-lab/grass-river-extraction-tools/README.rst

 Tutorials
 ---------

-Instructions on how to use the river extraction with an example datset is available in the `Example directory <https://github.com/pontc/grass-river-extraction-tools/tree/master/Example>`_.
+A simple tutorial on how to use the river extraction with an example datset is available in the `Example directory <https://github.com/pontc/grass-river-extraction-tools/tree/master/Example>`_.